EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr/ns-pbr.md

 <b>srcIP</b>
 IP address or range of IP addresses to match against the source IP address of an outgoing IPv4 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.
 For example: [10.102.29.30-10.102.29.189].

+<b>operator</b>
+Logical operator.
+Possible values: =, !=, EQ, NEQ

+<b>srcIPVal</b>
+IP address or range of IP addresses to match against the source IP address of an outgoing IPv4 packet.
+In the command line interface, separate the range with a hyphen and enclose within brackets.
+For example: [10.102.29.30-10.102.29.189].

 <b>srcPort</b>
 Port number or range of port numbers to match against the source port number of an outgoing IPv4 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.
 For example: [40-90].
 Note: The destination port can be specified only for TCP and UDP protocols.

+<b>srcPortVal</b>
+Port number or range of port numbers to match against the source port number of an outgoing IPv4 packet.
+In the command line interface, separate the range with a hyphen and enclose within brackets.
+For example: [40-90].
+Note: The destination port can be specified only for TCP and UDP protocols.
+Maximum value: 65535

 <b>destIP</b>
 IP address or range of IP addresses to match against the destination IP address of an outgoing IPv4 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.
 For example: [10.102.29.30-10.102.29.189].

+<b>destIPVal</b>
+IP address or range of IP addresses to match against the destination IP address of an outgoing IPv4 packet.
+In the command line interface, separate the range with a hyphen and enclose within brackets.
+For example: [10.102.29.30-10.102.29.189].

 <b>destPort</b>
 Port number or range of port numbers to match against the destination port number of an outgoing IPv4 packet.
 In the command line interface, separate the range with a hyphen and enclose within brackets.
 For example: [40-90].
 Note: The destination port can be specified only for TCP and UDP protocols.

+<b>destPortVal</b>
+Port number or range of port numbers to match against the destination port number of an outgoing IPv4 packet.
+In the command line interface, separate the range with a hyphen and enclose within brackets.
+For example: [40-90].
+Note: The destination port can be specified only for TCP and UDP protocols.
+Maximum value: 65535

 <b>nextHop</b>
 IP address of the next hop router or the name of the link load balancing virtual server to which to send matching packets if action is set to ALLOW.
 If you specify a link load balancing (LLB) virtual server, which can provide a backup if a next hop link fails, first make sure that the next hops bound to the LLB virtual server are actually next hops that are directly connected to the NetScaler appliance.
 Otherwise, the NetScaler throws an error when you attempt to create the PBR.

+<b>nextHopVal</b>
+The Next Hop IP address or gateway name.

 <b>ipTunnel</b>
 The Tunnel name.

+<b>ipTunnelName</b>
+The iptunnel name where packets need to be forwarded upon.

 <b>srcMac</b>
 MAC address to match against the source MAC address of an outgoing IPv4 packet.

+<b>srcMacMask</b>
+Used to define range of Source MAC address.
+It takes string of 0 and 1, 0s are for exact match and 1s for wildcard.
+For matching first 3 bytes of MAC address, srcMacMask value "000000111111".
+Default value: "000000000000"

 <b>protocol</b>
 Protocol, identified by protocol name, to match against the protocol of an outgoing IPv4 packet.